-Narayanaswamy (Bala) Subramanian, Senior Manager – Innovation Insights and Strategy at Netscribes, discusses the inside-out of why conducting a prior art search holds value for innovators in an uber-competitive landscape.
+Narayanaswamy (Bala) Subramanian, Associate Vice President of Products at Netscribes, discusses the inside-out of why conducting a prior art search holds value for innovators in an uber-competitive landscape.

 For innovators, it is always a question of balancing the known versus the unknown for a host of issues.
 These include identifying if a solution developed is indeed innovative.
 To protect the solution, it is crucial to benchmark it against competing ideas and realize its commercial potential.
 But why bother about competing ideas in a dog-eat-dog world one may ask?
 The answer lies in understanding the concept of prior art search.

 ‘Prior art,’ refers to evidence existing in the past, specifically at the time of developing something new.
 The word ‘art’ here can refer to public documents such as patent and technical publications (scientific journal articles, conference papers).
 However, the extensive scope of the ‘art’ includes newspaper articles, web forums, websites, products, marketing content and traditional knowledge.
 Punitive damages for infringement, copying, or commercializing a protected idea (core IP enforcement issue) would be a deterrent for weak innovation.
 Whereas, effective IP protection mechanisms would block competitors from copying novel ideas.

 Are competing or well-explored ideas not considered novel or new?
 How can prior art search resolve state-of-the-art versus cutting-edge nature of scientific work?